-Residential criteria: financial aid positions will only be awarded to students who are normally UK resident or EU students meeting standard ESRC eligibility requirements.
+Residential criteria: Scholarships will only be awarded to students who are normally UK resident or EU students meeting standard ESRC eligibility requirements.
 In particular, rather than being based on British nationality as previously, all candidates should have settled status in the UK and have been ordinarily resident here for at least three years.
 Residence in the UK as full-time student does not qualify non-EU nationals for an award.
 Institutions applying on behalf of candidates are responsible for ensuring that the residential criteria are fulfilled.

 Details of residential criteria can be accessed here.

 Academic criteria: Candidates must have qualifications of the standard of a good honours degree at first or upper second class level, from a UK academic institution.
 In the majority of cases, candidates will have undertaken an undergraduate course at a recognised UK higher education institution.
 However, some may have qualifications from outside the UK, or be able to offer a combination of qualifications and/or experience.
 In both cases it will be necessary for the institution where the candidate proposes to study to ascertain whether these qualifications can be equated to an honours degree and at what level.
 A less than sufficient first degree may be enhanced by the attainment of a Masters degree.
 If a candidate is applying who has enhanced their degree, enough information should be given to show that this has sufficiently enhanced the candidate’s knowledge to ESRC/PIC standards.